Sid Caesar: Early life

 Max and Ida Caesar ran a restaurant, a 24-hour luncheonette.

-By waiting on tables, their son learned to mimic the patois, rhythm and accents of the diverse clientele, a technique he termed double-talk, which he used throughout his career.
+By waiting on tables, their son learned to mimic the patois, rhythm, and accents of the diverse clientele, a technique he termed double-talk, which he used throughout his career.
 He first tried double-talk with a group of Italians, his head barely reaching above the table.
 They enjoyed it so much that they sent him over to a group of Poles to repeat his native-sounding patter in Polish, and so on with Russians, Hungarians, Frenchmen, Spaniards, Lithuanians, and Bulgarians.
 Sid Caesar's older brother, David, was his comic mentor and "one-man cheering section."
 They created their earliest family sketches from movies of the day like Test Pilot and the 1927 silent film Wings.

-At 14, Caesar went to the Catskill Mountains as a saxophonist in the Swingtime Six band with Mike Cifichello and Andrew Galos and occasionally performed in sketches in the Borscht Belt.
+As a boy, Caesar took saxophone lessons and played in small bands to make money during the Great Depression.
+When he was 14, Caesar went to the Catskill Mountains as a tenor saxophonist in the Swingtime Six band and occasionally performed in sketches in the Borscht Belt.